 A luxury self–drive and fly–in safari in Namibia incorporating some of the best lodges and locations in the country.
 Explore the diverse landscapes from the dunes of Sossusvlei, drive to the coastal and quirky town of Swakopmund then onward to Etosha region for premier game viewing.
 You’ll leave your vehicle in Damaraland to fly to the stunning and highly–recommended Hoanib Skeleton Coast Camp for 3nights with a final 2nights in the remote north overlooking Angola and where the river meets the desert.
 A varied trip offering stunning landscapes, captivating game viewing and exclusive destinations.

-Kulala Wilderness Reserve, Namib Naukluft National Park for Sossusvlei sand dunes and Dead Vlei, Swakopmund coastal town for traditional architecture and optional activities; Ongava Private Game Reserve & Etosha National Park for game drives; Damaraland for cultural interaction and ancient rock art; Hoanib Skeleton Coast: stay at one of the most highly remote camps in Namibia, explore the coastline and oasis – a true highlight; Serra Cafema where oasis meets desert.
+Kulala Wilderness Reserve, Namib Naukluft National Park for Sossusvlei sand dunes and Dead Vlei, Swakopmund coastal town for traditional architecture and optional activities; Ongava Private Game Reserve & Etosha National Park for game drives; Damaraland for nature drives, cultural interaction and ancient rock art; Hoanib Skeleton Coast: stay at one of the most highly remote camps in Namibia, explore the coastline and oasis – a true highlight; Serra Cafema where oasis meets desert.

 |Type||Self Drive Safari; Fly In Safari; Honeymoon Safari;|